mtajada/fantasia/codefetch/codebase.md

 336 |         // Add cover image as full background - no overlays, image contains the title 337 |         pdf.addImage(coverImageData, 'JPEG', 0, 0, pageWidth, pageHeight);
 338 |
-339 |         // Only add TaleMe logo in corner for branding 340 |         await this.addLogoToPage(pdf, 15, 15, 25);
+339 |         // Only add FantasIA logo in corner for branding 340 |         await this.addLogoToPage(pdf, 15, 15, 25);
 341 |       } else {
 342 |         // Fallback to standard cover if image fails